GoogleCloudPlatform/accelerated-platforms/use-cases/rag-on-gke/README.md

 embedding_endpoint = "<your_embedding_model_endpoint>"
 ```

 For the endpoints, input the full http urls to the endpoints.
 For example, a model hosted using vLLM has the endpoint like this: `http://10.0.0.101:8000/v1/completions`.
+You should have the ip address of the services from previous steps:

+- finetuned_model: In the step "Deploy the ML playground and finetuned gemma2 model"
+- pretrained_model: In the step "Deploy pre-trained model gemma2 on the playground cluster"
+- embedding_model: In the step "Deploy the Multimodal Embedding Model on the playground cluster"

 Then run the following commands: